His Majesty King Abdullah II Ibn Al Hussein

 Influence

-Location: King Abdullah is not the leader of a rich or populous country, nor is he a religious scholar, but what makes his role vital is being the linchpin to the central cause of the Islamic world: the issue of Palestine and Jerusalem, and his being the Custodian of the Muslim and Christian Holy Sites there.
-There are over 12 million Palestinians in the world, 3 million in Jordan itself, around another 5 million in the occupied territories and Israel, and 2 million in Gaza.
-As Palestine is not recognized as a state by the entire international community, the responsibility for an equitable peace falls largely on its next door neighbour Jordan, and on King Abdullah II in particular, especially as his family have been the hereditary Custodians of the Holy Sites from before the creation of the state of Jordan itself.
-Moreover, in the face of increased pressure to dissolve the very notion of Palestinian identity, dissolve UNRWA and illegally and unilaterally grant Jerusalem to Israel, King Abdullah has been the only influential voice actively—but responsibly—resisting this catastrophe for the Islamic world.
+The King’s Position: King Abdullah is not the leader of a rich or populous country, nor is he a religious scholar, but what makes his role vital is being the linchpin to the central cause of the Islamic world: the issue of Palestine and Jerusalem, and his being the Custodian of the Muslim and Christian Holy Sites there.
+There are over 12 million Palestinians in the world, 3 million in Jordan itself, around another 5 million in the Occupied Territories and Israel, and 2 million in Gaza.
+As Palestine is not recognized as a state by the entire international community, the responsibility for an equitable peace falls largely on its next-door neighbour Jordan, and on King Abdullah II in particular, especially as his family have been the hereditary Custodians of the Holy Sites from before the creation of the state of Jordan itself.
+Moreover, in the face of attempts to dissolve the very notion of Palestinian identity, dissolve UNRWA and illegally and unilaterally grant Jerusalem to Israel, King Abdullah has been the only influential voice actively—but responsibly—resisting this catastrophe for the Islamic world.
 Moreover, Jerusalem is one of Islam’s three holiest sites and is as holy to Muslims as it is to Jews and Christians, and its loss would represent a grievance based not only on justice but on faith to all the world’s 2.1 billion Muslims, a situation with explosive potential consequences, to say the least.

-Lineage: King Abdullah II is a 41st-generation direct descendant of the Prophet Muhammad  through the line of the Prophet’s grandson Al-Hasan.
+The King’s Lineage: King Abdullah II is a 41st-generation direct descendant of the Prophet Muhammad g through the line of the Prophet’s g grandson Al-Hasan.
 The Hashemite Dynasty is the second-oldest ruling dynasty in the world, after that of Japan.
-As the current bearer of the Hashemite legacy, HM King Abdullah II has a unique prestige in the Islamic world, in addition to his being the Custodian of the Muslim and Christian Holy Sites in Jerusalem (and of course Jordan itself).
+As the current bearer of the Hashemite legacy, HM King Abdullah II has a unique prestige in the Islamic world, and is now the longest-serving Arab ruler; having assumed the throne in 1999 and celebrated his Silver Jubilee as king in 2024.
+His father King Hussein himself ruled for 47 years and was the longest-serving Arab leader when he died in 1999.

-Majalla Law: 80% of Jordan’s laws are based on the Ottoman Majalla and hence on traditional Hanafi shariah.
+The King’s Traditions: 80% of Jordan’s laws are based on the Ottoman Majalla and hence on traditional Hanafi shariah.
 Jordan has a Chief Mufti, official muftis in every province, army and police grand muftis and shariah courts for all personal status issues for Muslims.
 Yet it has Orthodox-Priest-run courts for its native Christian population in Christian personal status issues, and Jordan guarantees Christian seats in the Parliament and de facto at every level of government.
 It has civil law for all citizens and additional tribal laws and customs for tribesmen and tribeswomen.

-Interfaith Outreach: HM King Abdullah II is also lauded as an interfaith leader for his support of the 2007 A Common Word initiative (see “A Common Word” on page 121).
-He was also the initiator and driving force behind the UN World Interfaith Harmony Week Resolution in 2010 (see “UN World Interfaith Harmony Week” on page 156).
+HM King Abdullah II is also lauded as an interfaith leader for his support of the 2007 A Common Word initiative (see page 157).
+He was also the initiator and driving force behind the UN World Interfaith Harmony Week Resolution in 2010 (see page 188).
 In 2014 HM King Abdullah hosted HH Pope Francis in Jordan (having previously hosted both HH Pope Benedict XVI and HH Pope John Paul II).
 In 2015 the Baptism Site of Jesus Christ on Jordan’s River Bank was unanimously voted a UNESCO World Heritage Site.
 Thus, at the same time that DA’ISH was destroying Syria and Iraq’s historical and archaeological treasures, King Abdullah was preserving not just Muslim Holy Sites, but Christian Holy Sites and universal historical and religious treasures as well.
+In 2014 King Abdullah established a fellowship for the study of love in religion at Regent’s Park College, Oxford University.

 Quotes